hananather/hananather.github.io/_posts/2020-08-27-Global-Cities.md

 ## Introduction

-The goal of this project is a better understanding of the various cities around the globe.
-Global cities dataset lists sixty-nine cities worldwide and list thirty-two features, including the continent, city population size, life expectancy, etc.
+The goal of this project is to better understand the various cities around the globe.
+Global cities dataset contains sixty-nine cities worldwide and thirty-two feature.
 After playing around with the dataset, and critically thinking about the various features, the seven most compelling variables in this dataset seem to be the *country, the city population size, the gross domestic product, life expectancy, the unemployment rate, the city area, and the annual population growth.*
 In certain situations, it can be useful to compare countries rather than just individual cities when working with data on a global scale.
 Furthermore, the city population size and area are essential because they give information on how large a city is, how much space there is, and how crowded it is.
 For example, if a particular city has a much higher population size than another, but the area is much smaller, it gives a good idea of how the city must be organized to support such numbers.